KritiCParikh/LearningJourney/Classes&Objects.md

 ## Key Characteristics of Decorators:

 ### Takes a Function as Input:
-- A decorator is defined as a function that accepts another function (the one you want to decorate) as its parameter.
+- A decorator is defined as a function that accepts another function (the one we want to decorate) as its parameter.
 Decorators can also be implemented as classes with a __call__ method.

 ### Returns a Function:
 - The decorator returns a new function that can include additional functionality or logic, effectively wrapping the original function.